KarlMeierMattern/Full-Stack/JS-notes.md

 			const data = await res.json();
 			console.log(data);
 		}
 - `new Date()` is a way to get the current date and time in JS.
 The resulting `Date` object has methods and properties that allow you to manipulate and format the date and time as needed.
+- The `hasOwnProperty()` method is used in JS to determine whether an object has a property with a specific name.

+		// Checks if the object has a property named id if (allCategories.hasOwnProperty(id)) {
+		    // Your code here
+		}
 -